polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/index.md

 [`nightly` builds](https://doc.rust-lang.org/book/appendix-07-nightly-rust.html) to allow you to compile Substrate runtime code to the Wasm target.

-> There are upstream issues in Rust that need to be resolved before all of substrate can use
+> There are upstream issues in Rust that need to be resolved before all of Substrate can use
 > the stable Rust toolchain -
 > [this is our tracking issue](https://github.com/paritytech/substrate/issues/1252)
 > if you are curious as to why and how this may be resolved.

 #### Rust Nightly Toolchain

-If you want to grantee that if your build works on your computre as you update Rust and other dependencies, you should use a specific Rust nightly version that is known to be compatible with the version of Substrate they are using; this version will vary from project to project and different projects may use different mechanisms to communicate this version to
+If you want to guarantee that your build works on your computer as you update Rust and other dependencies, you should use a specific Rust nightly version that is known to be compatible with the version of Substrate they are using; this version will vary from project to project and different projects may use different mechanisms to communicate this version to